#18 - Removing Important Files `rm -r *`

 I reckon I am distracted and indisciplined and can improve on these with some effort which I am willing to make.
 Habits..

-but also on at least two other occasions
+attention, but also on at least two other occasions there was

 I'm writing this from a backup laptop with Manjaro which has got a complete local copy of official repositories and has not been updated over 10 months!
 10 months of no headaches!